Meet Rachel:

 From Basement Epiphanies to International Adventures

-After earning my BFA from Milwaukee Institute of Art and Design and MFA from New York Academy of Art, my path took an unexpected turn to Amman, Jordan, where my husband's work with the International Rescue Committee supporting Syrian refugees brought us for two years.
+After earning my BFA from the Milwaukee Institute of Art and Design and my MFA from the New York Academy of Art, my path took an unexpected turn to Amman, Jordan, where my husband's work with the International Rescue Committee supporting Syrian refugees brought us for two years.
 It was there, while snorkeling in the Red Sea, that inspiration struck for my signature watercolor fish series—those delightfully striped and polka-dotted creatures that would eventually launch me into surface pattern design.

 My painter BFF saw my fish paintings and said they'd be perfect for patterns.
 I thought I'd just turn those fish into designs and call it a day, but I fell in love with the whole process.
 Now I create original surface designs using my watercolor-first approach, painting each element by hand before digitally composing them into vibrant, cohesive patterns.